pFransozi/pFransozi.github.io/_projects/containerization/kali-linux-on-docker.md

 ### Install Docker Engine

-**Fist step**, as best practices recommend, let's update the package lists and remove any previous version of docker that is installed in the OS, which includes installed packages, configuration files, and images, containers and volumes.
+**First step**, as best practices recommend, let's update the package lists and remove any previous version of docker that is installed in the OS, which includes installed packages, configuration files, and images, containers and volumes.
 If you sure that it is the first installation, skip to second step.

 ~~~ shell
 sudo apt update